Lear's macaw: Population and conservation status

 BI assessed the species as 'critically endangered' up to the 2008 assessment, apparently somewhat mistakenly.
-In 2000, 2004 and 2008 the reason given for it being 'critically endangered' was because criterium C2a(ii) applied.
-There is no criterium C2a(ii) for 'critically endangered' species, but there is for 'endangered' species.
+In 2000, 2004 and 2008 the reason given for it being 'critically endangered' was because criterion C2a(ii) applied.
+There is no criterion C2a(ii) for 'critically endangered' species, but there is for 'endangered' species.
 This states that if 95% or more of the population is found in a single subpopulation, and the total population is 2,500 or less, the species should be assessed as endangered.
 This was not true, it was known that there were two subpopulations, perhaps three since a new discovery of 22 birds at another roosting location in 1995, but BI filled in this information incorrectly in the Population section, despite elaborating on the different subpopulations in the Geographic Range section in the same assessment.

 In the 2009 assessment, the conservation status of the species was downgraded to endangered from critically endangered by BI, as it was by now clear that the population was growing rapidly.
-Despite stating this, BI estimated the population as unchanged since 2008, at 250-500 individuals, claiming most of the rest of the total population were probably sub-adults, and that the population growth was unknown.
+Despite stating this, BI estimated the population as unchanged since 2008, at 250–500 individuals, claiming most of the rest of the total population were probably sub-adults, and that the population growth was unknown.
 The species was assessed as endangered based on criteria B1ab(iii), which state that the extent of occurrence was severely fragmented (confusingly, the same assessment states the population is not fragmented) and showed a continuing decline in quality of habitat.
 In 2010 Barbosa counted the population at the Toca Velha and Serra Branca roosting sites as 1,123 birds, of which at least at least 258 were adults, more than 250.
-In the 2012 IUCN assessment the estimated population had grown to 250-999 individuals.
+In the 2012 IUCN assessment the estimated population had grown to 250–999 individuals.
 The population growth was still stated to be uncertain, although the justification given for this was that the population was now clearly increasing rapidly.
 The number of subpopulations was changed to two.
 Lugarini et al. counted 1,263 birds in 2012.
 A 2012 count at the unprotected third subpopulation, with roosting sites some 230 kilometres from the main two subpopulations, only found two macaws.
 The 2013 assessment was basically the same as the 2012 one.
-The 2016 IUCN assessment continued to give an estimated total population of 250-999 individuals, with the population growth given as uncertain, although it was now clear the population was growing.
+The 2016 IUCN assessment continued to give an estimated total population of 250–999 individuals, with the population growth given as uncertain, although it was now clear the population was growing.
 BI slightly changed the text to state that 228 birds were adults, more than 250, instead of 258.
 The 2017 assessment is identical to the 2016 one, but includes a map for the first time, showing the roosting areas of the two subpopulations.